Dishantdhillon/rwg/README.md

 # rwg
-- is a random world genertor
+- is a random word genertor